 By tracking the customer journey, businesses can identify pain points and opportunities for engagement.

 Requiring customers to register for an account on your website or app is another way to collect data.
-Include name, email address, location, and data on the customer's on-site activity.
+Include the customer's name, email address, location, and data on their on-site activity.

 Source: Aura

-Social media platforms like Facebook and Twitter can be a rich source of customer data, as they allow businesses to interact with customers directly.
+Social media platforms like Facebook and Twitter can be a rich source of customer data, as they enable businesses to interact directly with customers.

 You can see what your target audience discusses and the terminology they use, which allows you to gather data on their preferences and behaviors.